aceykt/leos-music-shop-api-python/README.md

 This is the coolest API for Leo's Music Shop.

+For now this API only sells bass guitars.

 ## Running

 First define a `.env` file with two variables, like below: